 Two-step login supports a number of devices and methods of authentication.

-• Push using Duo Mobile on a smartphone or tablet
+• Push using DUO Mobile on a smartphone or tablet

-• Passcode using Duo Mobile
+• Passcode using DUO Mobile

 • YubiKey / Universal 2nd Factor (U2F) Token